uweschmitt/pyprophet/README.md

-# **This repository might be out of date, please go to http://github.com/PyProphet/pyprophet instead **
+# This repository is out of date, please go to http://github.com/PyProphet/pyprophet instead

 pyprophet
 =========